jamescherti/compile-angel.el/README.md

   ;; (When set to nil, compile-angel won't show which file is being compiled.)
   (setq compile-angel-verbose t)

-  ;; For users who don't need byte-compilation:
+  ;; For users who don't need byte compilation:
-  ;; Uncomment the sexp below to disable byte-compilation, so that ;; compile-angel performs only native compilation.
+  ;; Uncomment the sexp below to disable byte compilation, so that ;; compile-angel performs only native compilation.
   ;; (setq compile-angel-enable-byte-compile nil)